-Find out how we got on feeding red squirrels, a pack of wolves and an artic fox at Wildwood Escot’s NEW Animal Feeding Experiences.
+Find out how we got on feeding red squirrels, a pack of wolves and an arctic fox at Wildwood Escot’s NEW Animal Feeding Experiences.

 Working in tourism I’ve been lucky enough to be asked to attend and participate in many different experiences and activities.
 Being asked to take part in not one but three of the NEW Animal Feeding Experience Encounters just launched at Wildwood Escot was a definite no brainer for me.
 I mean, who wouldn’t want to get up close and personal with some of our native British wildlife, past and present?
 Who wouldn’t want to get so close to a wolf you can feel its breath?
 Or hand feed a nut to an adorable red squirrel?
 Where else in Devon, or even in the whole of the country for that matter, can you do this?